 CONSTRUCTION

 RES has been appointed to manage the construction and operation of the wind farm on behalf of ERG SpA who own the project.
-The civil construction works, lasting through to Spring 2025, will be undertaken by Adman Civil Projects Ltd and the turbines will be supplied and installed by Vestas-Celtic Wind Technology Ltd. A period of commissioning, testing, and reinstatement work will then follow before the wind farm is expected to reach full operation in Q1 2026.
+The civil construction works, completed in Spring 2025, were undertaken by Adman Civil Projects Ltd and the turbines were supplied and installed by Vestas-Celtic Wind Technology Ltd. A period of commissioning, testing, and reinstatement work is currently being completed before the wind farm is expected to reach full operation in Q4 2025.

 Autumn 2024 update: